IskXCr/CS202-CS214-Computer-Organization-Project/utils/readme.md

 ## Font Generator

-`font_gen/bin2memh.py`: Convert font from binary bitmap format (used by VGA BIOS) to a `memh` file.
-Conversion can only be done on `8*16` fonts.
+`font_gen/bin2coe.py`: Convert font from binary bitmap format (used by VGA BIOS) to a `coe` file loaded into a block memory generator.
+Currently, conversion can only be done on `8*16` fonts.
 However, you may modify the parameters to suit your need.

+## Video Encoder

+`savf_conv/savf_encoder`: Convert an ASCII video into a byte stream encoded using Huffman code.